Hablamos Español Insurance Companies We Work With

 A real example

-A general contractor required a subcontractor's certificate and filed it.
+A general contractor required a subcontractor's certificate and filed it, satisfied the box was checked.
 After a loss, he learned he was only a certificate holder, not an additional insured, and the sub's coverage never extended to him.
-A one-line endorsement, confirmed up front, would have changed the outcome.
+The details are illustrative, but the gap is common.

 Details changed to protect privacy.
 Shared to illustrate, not to promise an outcome.